Our Projects

 Carmanville Wharf Reconstruction

-Harbourside were engaged by Small Craft Harbours, Fisheries and Oceans Canada (SCH) to develop a tender package to reconstruct the small craft harbour wharf in Carmanville, Newfoundland.
-This is a very active commercial fishing facility that acts as the Canadian Coast Guard’s primary port for the north coast of Newfoundland.
+Fisheries and Oceans Canada, Small Craft Harbours, engaged Harbourside to develop a tender package to reconstruct the small harbour wharf in Carmanville with a goal of accommodating larger Canadian Coast Guard vessels, upgrading fendering and mooring systems, and raising deck elevation to address sea level rise.
+This active commercial fishing facility acts as the Canadian Coast Guard’s primary port for the north coast of Newfoundland, and accommodates the Argentia Desgagnés, a 119m-long cargo ship supplying all road salt to the island.

 Cabot Shores: Malpeque Harbour Development